thiagobrun/app-ideas/3-Advanced/MyPodcast-Library-app/MyPodcast-Library-app.md

 [Podbean](https://www.podbean.com) to create an app to maintain your personal library of podcasts.

-This project is described in detail by the following user stories, but feel free to use your imagination.
+This project is described in detail by the following Main Features, but feel free to use your imagination.

-## User Stories
+## Main Features

 ### Favorite Podcast Display